 Commercial Mortgage Loans

-If you need a loan for a property asset then commercial mortgages can be used for loans against business premises, factories, shops, offices and other commercial property.
+If you need a loan for a property asset, then commercial mortgages can be used for loans against business premises, factories, shops, offices and other commercial properties.

-Many of the UK banks have specialist divisions that deal with property purchase and these departments specialise in every aspect of every industry including farms, schools, petrol stations and even residential property development and investment.
+Many of the UK banks have specialist divisions that deal with property purchases.
+These departments specialise in every aspect of every industry including farms, schools, petrol stations and even residential property development and investment.
 All the major banks offer commercial mortgages including Barclays, Santander, HSBC and Lloyds TSB bank.

 It's the same type of loan as you would have if you are buying your own home although with business property purchases the risks associated with the purchase and the types of deals on offer are very different.

-For any type of bank investment you will need to provide an up to date business plan showing how the purchase of a new asset will affect the business performance and how you are going to repay the debt over the time period you want the loan for.
-More information on personal and business mortgages can be found at mortgagerates.org.uk who list all the latest current mortgage rates on their site and the latest deals available.
+For every type of bank investment, you'll need to provide an up to date business plan showing how the purchase of a new asset will affect the business performance.
+Your document also shows how you are going to repay the debt over the time of the loan.
+Find the latest current mortgage rates for your purchase at MortgageRates.org.uk that lists the current deals available.